davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 The description, if provided is solely used for the stringification representation of the symbol.

 The internal value of a symbol itself -- referred to as its `name`-- is hidden from the code and cannot be obtained.
-You can think of this symbol value as an automatically generates, unique string value.
+You can think of this symbol value as an automatically generated, unique string value.

 The main point of a symbol is to create a string-like value that can't collide with any other value.
-So for example, consider using a sumbol as a constant representing an event name.
+So for example, consider using a symbol as a constant representing an event name.

 ```js
 const EVT_LOGIN = Symbol("event.login");